Property Tax Rates by State: Complete 2026 Guide

 | 5 | South Carolina | 0.55% | $924 | $168,000 |

-Hawaii consistently has the lowest effective property tax rate in the country at around 0.29 percent.
-However, because home values in Hawaii are exceptionally high, the median annual tax bill is still nearly $1,900.
-This is an important reminder that a low tax rate does not always mean a low tax bill.
+Hawaii has the lowest effective rate at 0.29%, but because home values are exceptionally high, the median annual bill is still nearly $1,900.
+A low rate does not always mean a low bill.

-Alabama offers both a low rate and a low median bill, making it one of the most affordable states for property taxes in absolute terms.
-The state uses a classification system that taxes owner-occupied homes at only 10 percent of their appraised value.
+Alabama offers both a low rate and a low median bill — just $572/yr — making it one of the most affordable states for property taxes in absolute terms.

-For a deeper dive into the most affordable states, see our full article on states with the lowest property taxes.
+For a deeper dive, see our full article on states with the lowest property taxes.

 Regional Patterns in Property Tax Rates

-Western states are more varied.
-Hawaii and Colorado have very low rates, while Oregon and Washington fall closer to the national average.
-California is a unique case: Proposition 13 limits assessment increases to 2 percent per year, so long-time homeowners often pay far less than recent buyers with similar homes.
+The South generally has the lowest rates.
+States like Alabama, Louisiana, South Carolina, and Arkansas keep effective rates below 0.65%, relying instead on sales and income taxes.
+The West is more varied — Hawaii and Colorado are very low, while Oregon and Washington sit closer to the national average.
+California is unique: Proposition 13 caps assessment increases at 2% per year, so long-time homeowners often pay far less than recent buyers.

 How Property Tax Rates Affect Homebuyers

-Property taxes have a direct impact on your monthly housing costs.
-When you apply for a mortgage, lenders include estimated property taxes in your debt-to-income ratio, which can affect how much home you qualify to buy.
-In high-tax states, this can reduce your purchasing power by tens of thousands of dollars.
+Property taxes directly impact your monthly housing costs.
+Lenders include estimated property taxes in your debt-to-income ratio, which can reduce how much home you qualify to buy — sometimes by tens of thousands of dollars in high-tax states.

-Beyond the mortgage itself, property taxes affect long-term wealth building.
-Higher taxes mean less money available for savings, investments, or home improvements.
-This is why many retirees on fixed incomes relocate to lower-tax states, and why some states offer homestead exemptions that reduce the tax burden for primary residences.
+Beyond the mortgage, higher taxes mean less money for savings, investments, or home improvements.
+This is why many retirees relocate to lower-tax states, and why it is worth checking for homestead exemptions that reduce your burden.

-Use our property tax calculator to estimate what you would pay in any county across the country before making a purchasing decision.
+Use our property tax calculator to estimate what you would pay in any county before making a purchasing decision.

 Frequently Asked Questions